ogicodes/stock-tracker/README.md

 ## SPRINT 2 (Front End)

-After having the mockups finished I spent the next 2 days building the Dashboard, Assets, Transactions and Login/SignUp pages.
+After finishing the mockups I spent the next 2 days building the Dashboard, Assets, Transactions and Login/SignUp pages.
 Along with all of the components like the cards, charts and modals.

 ## SPRINT 3 (Logic)